New Museum: Funding

 In 2002, the New Museum sold its previous home in SoHo for $18 million.
 It subsequently bought the new Bowery site for $5 million.
 In order to cover the building and endowment, it raised an estimated $64 million.

+Director

+From its founding in 1977 to 1999 Marcia Tucker was Director of the museum.
+In 1999, Marcia Tucker was succeeded as director by Lisa Phillips, previously the curator of contemporary art at the Whitney Museum of American Art.
+On September 25, 2025, the Museum announced that Phillips would retire in April 2026.
+Following her retirement she will become Director Emeritus and will curate an exhibition on the cultural history of the Bowery.
+In July 2026, Massimiliano Gioni, its longtime artistic director, has been named as the institution’s next director.
+He will take on the role beginning August 1, 2026.
+He succeeds Lisa Phillips, who announced her retirement, after 26 years, last September.

 Board of trustees

 Since taking office, director Lisa Phillips expanded board membership to 42 from 18.
 As of 2015, it includes collectors Maja Hoffmann, Dakis Joannou, and Eugenio López Alonso, among others.